masksshow/Thinkpad-E14-15-AMD-Gen-2-FIX/README.md

 #### If you are running this on Arch
 make sure you have acpica installed and change the line `update-grub` to `grub-mkconfig -o /boot/grub/grub.cfg`

+#### If you are running fedora
+sudo dnf install acpidump -y
+Run the script named  `thinkpad-e15-gen2-firmware-fix_fedora.sh` and it should work .
+Tested in fedora 33 with 5.10.18 kernel.

 ---
 ### Forums